BalloonBox-Inc/near-oracle-contracts/README.md

 ## Unit test

 Remember that a smart contract is technically a library as defined in the manifest file (which is the Cargo.toml).
 A consequence of writing a library in Rust is not having a 'main' function that runs, and that's why we use unit tests to ineract with the contract instead.
 Unit tests act as a helper during development.
-To execute your test run
+To execute your test run:

 ```bash
 cargo test                                              # w/o output